aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

-Synchronous mode of method *ConvertLocalFileAsync*.
+Synchronous mode of the *ConvertLocalFileAsync* method.
 Converts a file specified by its local file system path.